 A future engine the company is developing a hybrid-electric free piston linear generator named the Beetron generator which can use natural gas, biogas, heating oil, gasoline, ethanol, hydrogen and solar synthesis gas to create electricity to power all electric motors and the aircraft's electrical systems.
 The engine is estimated to last for 20,000 hours.
 Their engine uses or has less parts, friction, weight, maintenance, fuel consumption, emissions and operational costs than traditional engines.
 The engine is used in conjunction with battery packs.

-The eZELOS proof of concept (POC) is an uncrewed remote controlled all electric or hybrid-electric helicopter with a maximum speed of 250 km/h (155 mph) and has a range 750 km (466 miles).
-Using an all electric power source, eZELOS POC has a flight time of 30 minutes.
+The eZELOS 300 POC (proof-of-concept) is an uncrewed remote controlled all electric or hybrid-electric concept design helicopter with a maximum speed of 250 km/h (155 mph) and has a range 750 km (466 miles).
+Using an all electric power source, eZELOS 300 POC has a flight time of 30 minutes.
 Using a hybrid-electric power source, the helicopter has a flight time of up to four hours.
 The aircraft has an empty weight of 250 kg (551 lb) and has a maximum payload 50 kg (110 lb).

-The helicopter uses coaxial rotorblades with a pusher propeller.
+The helicopter also uses a pusher propeller located in the very rear of the helicopter in the tail boom.
 The tail boom has a horizontal stabilizer at the end of the tail boom and there is a wingtip fence on the end of each horizontal stabilizer.
 The aircraft also has tricycle wheeled landing gear.
 The front landing gear might be retractable and the rear two wheels are fixed landing gear.
 The rear landing gear has a wing-shaped structure providing additional lift during forward flight.

 In case of a power loss, the helicopter can land using autorotation.
 The company also has redundancy built into the helicopter providing an additional margin of safety which will be used for the future production aircraft.